Poetry in Primary Education

 In the comprehension of language…

-Introducing a child to poetry at an early age could have a significant effect on enhancing a child’s reading capabilities and comprehension.
+Introducing a child to poetry at an early age could significantly enhance a child’s reading capabilities and comprehension.

 In how a child understands and uses language…

 Poetry demands a much greater attention to detail than most other writing forms.
-It encourages the child to think about brevity and precision, especially in instances where the poem also has a set structure like a Haiku or Tanka.
-It can also introduce them to abstraction via the many different poetic effects like metaphor and simile.
+It encourages the child to think about brevity and precision, especially when the poem has a set structure, like a Haiku or Tanka.
+It can also introduce them to abstraction via the many different poetic effects like metaphor or simile.

 In nearly every language, there are rhythmic patterns and measures.
 Poetry provides a perfect staging ground where the reader can experiment with different rhythms, making it much easier to identify and imitate them when learning a new language.

-It could also be extremely usefully in helping the child acquire social skills, and it may even prove useful to their psychological and mental well-being.
+Poetry can enhance a child’s thinking skills, encouraging them to see patterns and make connections in their learning.
+It also can help a child acquire social skills, and it may even prove helpful to their psychological and mental well-being.

 Children’s poetry is one of the most accessible forms of literature there is.
 If a child is a struggling reader, a ten-lined poem appears much less daunting than a twenty-thousand-word book.
-There is also much less risk of alienation with a poem; if a child has a bad experience with a poem, then all they’ve lost is a few minutes and a less likely to be discouraged, if they have a bad experience with a book, they’ve lost a few days, maybe even a week.
+There is also much less risk of alienation with a poem; if a child has a bad experience with a poem, all they’ve lost is a few minutes.
+They are less likely to be discouraged.